 To begin the admission process, you simply register—no application needed—for the following three graduate-level degree courses (available online):

-- 1 microeconomic theory or economics of business course*
+- 1 economics (microeconomics, economics of business course, or managerial economics)

 - 1 organizational behavior course or EXPO 34 Business Rhetoric